close

 LEARN MORE: The life of a child refugee

 Because of long-standing conflicts in countries like Syria, many children may spend half their lives as refugees.
 Escaping the hardships from their home country is only the beginning of a dangerous journey that many refugees face.
 Many refugees end up living in camps where access to shelter, clean water and toilets is not always guaranteed.
-Thanks to our supporters, World Vision provides a safe environment for children in refugee camps in areas such as Bangladesh and South Sudan.

 Definitions: Who exactly is a refugee, an asylum-seeker and a migrant?